 Planned Activities Contract with Medical Motor Service (MMS) to operate a subsidized transportation service for Irondequoit residents aged 60+.
 Rides will be offered to non-emergency medical appointments, physical therapy, visits to nursing homes and grocery shopping.

 7 Project Name Irondequoit Community Cupboard - Healthy Eating Program

 Target Area

 Goals Supported Provide services to vulnerable residents

 Needs Addressed Services to low-income, elderly, and disabled

 Funding CDBG: \$22,000

 Description Distribute healthy foods to low income residents

 Target Date 7/31/2021

-Estimate the number and type of families that will benefit from the proposed activities Approximately 300 children will benefit from the backpack program that distributes for the proposed activities Approximately 300 children will benefit from the backpack program that distributes food to
+Estimate the number and type of families that will benefit from the proposed activities Approximately 300 children will benefit from the backpack program that distributes food to

 Location Description Residents who benefit from this program reside throughout the Town.

 Planned Activities Irondequoit Community Cupboard will obtain and distribute healthy food (lean meat, fruits and vegetables, and low-fat dairy products) to low-income households and youth.
 In addition to distribution of meals to families at their central location, ICC will distribute backpacks on Fridays to youth who qualify for free lunches to ensure food over the weekend.

 8 Project Name Administration

 Target Area

 Goals Supported

 Needs Addressed

 Funding CDBG: \$94,325

 Description Administer the CDBG program

 Target Date 7/31/2021 Estimate the number and type of families that will benefit from the proposed activities Not applicable.
-Location Description Not applicable. funds, administer contracts Maintain financial records, complete required reports, solicit and evaluate proposals for use of CDBG funds, administer contracts.
+Location Description Not applicable.
+Planned Activities Maintain financial records, complete required reports, solicit and evaluate proposals for use of CDBG funds, administer contracts.
 Administrative costs include a portion of the salary and benefits of town employees as well as other costs associated with program implementation and compliance with regulations.
-9 Project Name Senior Services Mailing Target Area Goals Supported Provide services to vulnerable residents Needs Addressed Services to low-income, el Services to low-income, elderly, and disabled Funding CDBG: \$12,000 Description Newsletter mailing to all residents age 60 or older to inform them about resources available and other news and information.
-Target Date 7/31/2021 7/31/2021 Estimate the number and type of families that will benefit from the proposed activities The mailing will benefit approximately 14,400 seniors who reside in the Town.
-The mailing will benefit approximately 14,400 seniors who reside in the Town.
+9 Project Name Senior Services Mailing Target Area Goals Supported Provide services to vulnerable residents Needs Addressed Services to low-income, elderly, and disabled Funding CDBG: \$12,000 Description Newsletter mailing to all residents age 60 or older to inform them about resources available and other news and information.
+Target Date 7/31/2021 Estimate the number and type of families that will benefit from the proposed activities The mailing will benefit approximately 14,400 seniors who reside in the Town.
 Location Description The seniors who benefit from this program reside throughout the Town.
 Planned Activities The Town will mail its "Senior Centered" newsletter to all residents age 60 or older to inform them about resources available and other news and information of interest to this population.
 Project Name Coordination of Senior Programs

 10 Target Area Goals Supported Provide services to vulnerable residents Needs Addressed Services to low-income, elderly, and disabled Funding CDBG: \$9,000 Description Communicate information about programs and services available to seniors and coordinate services offered by numerous providers.
-Target Date 7/31/2021 of families that will benefit from the proposed activities Location Description The staff person will be based at the Pinegrove Senior Recre Rochester NY 14617 Planned Activities A staff person based at the Pinegrove Senior Recreation Ce Approximately 140 senior residents will benefit from the program.
-The staff person will be based at the Pinegrove Senior Recreation Center, 154 Pinegrove Avenue, Rochester NY 14617 A staff person based at the Pinegrove Senior Recreation Center will maintain and communicate information about programs and services available to seniors and coordinate services offered by numerous providers.
-11 Project Name Accessibility Improvements Target Area Goals Supported Replace or upgrade infrastructure Needs Addressed Improve deteriorating infrastructure Replace or upgrade infrastructure Improve deteriorating infrastructure Funding CDBG: \$20,000 Description The Town will install accessibility improvements on Town sidewalks.
+Target Date 7/31/2021 Estimate the number and type of families that will benefit from the proposed activities Approximately 140 senior residents will benefit from the program.
+Location Description The staff person will be based at the Pinegrove Senior Recreation Center, 154 Pinegrove Avenue, Rochester NY 14617 Planned Activities A staff person based at the Pinegrove Senior Recreation Center will maintain and communicate information about programs and services available to seniors and coordinate services offered by numerous providers.
+11 Project Name Accessibility Improvements Target Area Goals Supported Replace or upgrade infrastructure Needs Addressed Improve deteriorating infrastructure Funding CDBG: \$20,000 Description The Town will install accessibility improvements on Town sidewalks.
 Target Date 7/31/2021